47degrees/fp-with-arrow-videos/Reader.md

 ```
 Reader

-Reader is a higher kinded wrapper around a function.
+Reader is a higher kinded wrapper around a function that goes from A to B (A) -> B.
 This function will be ran at some point in the future, when we can provide a proper execution context for it.

 An execution context could be an input value, a service instance, or any other resource that the funtion could need to be ran.